-Whether you're hoping to invest in Bitcoin or other cryptocurrencies or want to use cryptocurrencies to pay for goods and services, you need a place to store your digital assets.
-This is where digital wallets come into play.
-There are two main types of wallets available when storing your crypto coins: hot wallet and cold wallet.
-Understanding the differences between a hot wallet vs cold wallet helps you decide how to keep your crypto assets safe, as well as make sure some of them are accessible.
+Digital wallets are used to store cryptocurrency.
+There are two main types: hot wallet and cold wallet.
+A hot wallet is connected to the internet, while a cold wallet is offline.
+Understanding the key differences between a hot wallet vs cold wallet helps you decide how to keep your crypto assets safe, as well as make sure they are accessible.

 In this Guide

 How Crypto Wallets Work

 A cryptocurrency wallet is where the public and private keys of a crypto user are kept.
 These keys are needed in order to complete transactions.

 Public Key — This cryptographic key is usually designed to allow someone to send digital coins to an address without identifying the user.
 It's kind of like an account username.

 Private Key — This is your own information that you use to identify yourself as the owner of the wallet.
 It's kind of like a PIN or a password.
 You can use your private key to get into your hot wallet and see what's happening.